Pipelines

 Windows are specified as strings: "7d" (7 days), "24h" (24 hours), "30m" (30 minutes).

 All windows use event time, not processing time.
-This means:
+That means:

 - An event timestamped yesterday is counted in yesterday's window, regardless of when it arrived.